stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 ### Framework evaluation {#sec:framework-evaluation}

-Having considered FDO and the Web architecture as interoperability frameworks ([\[sec:interoperability-compare\]](#sec:interoperability-compare)), we observe that neither are magic bullets, but each bring different aspects of interoperability.
+Having considered FDO and the Web architecture [as interoperability frameworks](#sec:interoperability-compare), we observe that neither are magic bullets, but each bring different aspects of interoperability.
 The Web comes with a large degree of flexibility and openness, however this means interoperability can suffer as services have different APIs and data models, although with common patterns.
 This is also true for Linked Data on the Web, with many overlapping ontologies and frequent inconsistencies in resolution mechanisms; although somewhat alleviated in recent years by schema.org becoming common metadata model for semantic markup inline in Web pages.
 The Web is based on a common HTTP protocol which has remained stable architecturally throughout its 32 years of largely backwards-compatible evolution.
 FDO on the other side sets down multiple rigid rules for identifiers, types, methods etc. that are advanterous for interoperability and predictability for FAIR consumption.
 Yet there is a large degree of freedom in how the FDO rules can be implemented by a given community, for instance there is no common metadata model or identifier resolution mechanism, and DOIP is just one possible transport method for FDOs, which itself does not enforce these rules.

 When evaluating FDO implementations [against the FDO guidelines](#sec:doip-fdo-compare) we see that several technical pieces and community practices still need to be developed and further defined, for instance the FDO type system, how to declare FDO actions, how to resolve persistent identifiers, or how to know which pattern of FDO composition is used.
 Achieving fully interoperable FAIR Digital Objects would require further convergence on implementation practices, and it is not given that this needs to diverge from the established Web architecture.
 It is not clear from FDO guidelines if moving from HTTP/DNS to DOIP/Handle as a way to expose distributed digital objects will benefit FAIR practitioners, when both approaches require additional equably implementable restrictions and conventions, such as using persistent identifiers or pre-defining an object’s type.

 Considering this, by comparing FDO and Web [as middleware](#sec:middleware) we saw that programmatic access to digital objects, a core promise of FDO, is not particularly improved by the use of the protocol DOIP as compared to HTTP, e.g. lack of concurrency and transparancy.
 Recent updates to HTTP have added many features needed for large-scale usage such as video streaming services (e.g. caching, multiplexing, cloud deployments), and having the option to transparently apply these also to FDOs seems like a strong incentive.
 Many programmatic features for distributed objects are however missing or needing custom extensions in both aspects, such as transactions, asynchronous operations and streaming.

 By assessing FDO [against the FAIR principles](#sec:fair-compare) we found that both FDO implementations are underspecified in several aspects (licences, provenance, data references, data vocabularies, metadata persistence).
-While there are implementations of each of these in general Linked Data examples, there is no single set of implementation guides that fully realizes the FAIR principles. *FAIRification* efforts like the FAIR Cookbook [[Rocca 2023]] and FAIR Implementation Profiles [[Schultes 2020]] are bringing existing practices together, but there remains a potential role for FDO in giving a coherent set of implementation practices that can practically achieve FAIR.
-Significant effort, also within EOSC, is now moving towards FAIR metrics [[Devaraju 2021]], which in practice need to make additional assumptions on how FAIR principles are implemented, but these are not always formalized [[Mark 2022]] nor can they be taken to be universally correct [[Verburg 2023]].
+While there are implementations of each of these in general Linked Data examples, there is no single set of implementation guides that fully realizes the FAIR principles. *FAIRification* efforts like the FAIR Cookbook [[Rocca-Serra 2023]] and FAIR Implementation Profiles [[Schultes 2020]] are bringing existing practices together, but there remains a potential role for FDO in giving a coherent set of implementation practices that can practically achieve FAIR.
+Significant effort, also within EOSC, is now moving towards FAIR metrics [[Devaraju 2021]], which in practice need to make additional assumptions on how FAIR principles are implemented, but these are not always formalized [[Wilkinson 2022]] nor can they be taken to be universally correct [[Verburg 2023]].
 Given that most of the existing FAIR guides and assessment tools are focused on Web and Linked Data, it would be reasonable for FDO to then provide a profile of such implementation choices that can achieve best of both worlds.

 EOSC has been largely supportive of FDO, FAIR and related services.
 By contrasting the [EOSC Interoperability Framework](#sec:eosc-interoperability-framework) with FDO, we found that there are important dimensions that are not solved at a technical level, but through organization collaboration, legal requirements and building community practices.
 FDO recommendations highlight community aspects, but at the same time the largest FAIR communities in many science domains are already producing and consuming Linked Data.
 Just as the Linked Data community has a challenge in convincing more research fields to use Semantic Web technologies, FDO currently need to build many new communities in areas that have shown interest in that approach (e.g. material science).
 It may be advantageous for both these effort to be aligned and jointly promoted under the EOSC umbrella.

 ### What does FDO mean for Linked Data? {#sec:what-does-it-mean-for-linked-data}

 The FAIR Digital Object approach raises many important points for Linked Data practictioners.
-At first glance, the explicit requirements of FDOs may seem to be easy to furfill by different parts of the Semantic Web Cake [[Berners-Lee 2000]], as has previously been proposed [[Soiland 2022]].
+At first glance, the explicit requirements of FDOs may seem to be easy to furfill by different parts of the Semantic Web Cake [[Berners-Lee 2000]], as has previously been proposed [[Soiland-Reyes 2022a]].
 However, this deeper investigation, based on multiple frameworks, highlights that the openness and variability of how Linked Data is deployed can make it difficult to achieve the FDO goals without significant effort.

 While RDF and Linked Data have been suggested as prime candidates for making FAIR data, we argue that when different developers have too many degrees of freedom (such as serialization formats, vocabularies, identifiers, navigation), interoperability is hampered – this makes it hard for machines to reliably consume multiple FAIR resources across repositories and data providers.
 Indeed, this may be one reason why the initial FDO effort steered away from Linked Data approaches, but now seems in a danger of opening the many same degrees of freedom within FDO.

 We therefore identify the need for a new explicit FDO profile of Linked Data that sets pragmatic constraints and stronger recommendations for consistent and developer-friendly deployment of digital objects.
 Such a combination of efforts could utillise both the benefits of mature Semantic Web technologies (e.g. federated knowledge graph queries and rich validation) and data management practices that follow FDO guidance in order to grow an ecosystem of machine-actionable objects.
 It is beyond the scope of this work to detail such a profile, but we suggest the following potential key aspects:

   - Use HTTP(S) as protocol
   - Use URIs as identifiers, with persistent identifier promises
   - Provide consistent identifier resolution that does not require heuristics
   - Common core metadata model
   - References are always URIs, and should be persistent identifiers
   - Types, attributes and actions are self-defined by their identifier
   - Use Web approaches directly where possible, rather than wrap in a new model

 The FAIR and Linked Data communities likewise need to recognize the need for simpler, more pragmatic approaches that make it easier for FAIR practitioners to adapt the technologies with "just enough" semantics.